-- 8.1 A Member in Public Practice performing an Administration shall be remunerated for such service by way of Professional Fees in accordance with Section 330 Fees and Other Types of Remuneration8 of the Code, subject to the limitations in paragraph 3.24. - 8.2 When requested to consent to an Appointment, other than as a Controller or in an Appointment by the court or a members' voluntary liquidation, a Member in Public Practice shall provide to the director(s) of the insolvent Entity or the Insolvent Debtor the following information prior to Appointment: - (a) The basis of calculating Professional Fees the Member proposes to use in the Administration; - (b) If the Member proposes to use a time basis, the scale of hourly rates that will be used; - (c) An explanation that:

-(i) Professional Fees drawn in the Administration will be those approved by the Approving Body;

-- (ii) creditors will be advised of the basis of calculating Professional Fees proposed to the director(s) of the insolvent Entity or the Insolvent Debtor; and - (iii) where the director(s) of the insolvent Entity, Insolvent Debtor or other Entity have paid money towards the cost of the Administration, the amount paid may not satisfy the full costs of the Administration.
-Professional Fees above that amount of money are subject to approval by the Approving Body and if so approved, may be paid from the assets of the Administration; - (d) If the Member provides an estimate of the cost of the Appointment to the director(s) of the insolvent Entity or the Insolvent Debtor: - (i) it shall be in writing clearly detailing any variables which may affect the estimate;
+- 8.1 A Member in Public Practice performing an Administration shall be remunerated for such service by way of Professional Fees in accordance with Section 330 Fees and Other Types of Remuneration of the Code, subject to the limitations in paragraph 3.26. - 8.2 When requested to consent to an Appointment, in the case of a company where the Appointment is made by the director(s) or members (other than a members' voluntary liquidation) or in the case of an Insolvent Debtor, by the Insolvent Debtor, a Member in Public Practice shall provide to the director(s) of the insolvent Entity or the Insolvent Debtor the following information prior to Appointment: - (a) The basis of calculating Professional Fees the Member proposes to use in the Administration; - (b) If the Member proposes to use a time basis, the scale of hourly rates that will be used: - (c) An explanation that: - (i) Professional Fees drawn in the Administration will be those approved by the Approving Body; - (ii) creditors will be advised of the basis of calculating Professional Fees proposed to the director(s) of the insolvent Entity or the Insolvent Debtor; and - (iii) where the director(s) of the insolvent Entity, Insolvent Debtor or other Entity have made an Upfront Payment, the amount paid may not satisfy the full costs of the Administration.
+Professional Fees are subject to approval by the Approving Body and if an amount above the Upfront Payment is approved, it may be paid from the assets of the Administration; - (d) If the Member provides an estimate of the cost of the Appointment to the director(s) of the insolvent Entity or the Insolvent Debtor: - (i) it shall be in writing clearly detailing any variables which may affect the estimate; and - (ii) the director(s) of the insolvent Entity or the Insolvent Debtor shall be informed that creditors will be advised of the estimate and that the actual Professional Fees drawn in the Administration may exceed that estimate and this higher amount can be approved by the Approving Body.